Forgotten (2017 film): Production

 Principal photography began on March 11, 2017 and ended on June 8, 2017.
 For the film's premise, Jang Hang-jun took inspiration from a story told to him by a friend, who recalled how his cousin left home for about a month and seemed like a radically different person when he returned.
 Jang also drew inspiration from French folktale Bluebeard.

 Release

 The film was released in South Korea on November 29, 2017.

 After the local release, Forgotten was released on Netflix.
 It is available in 190 countries.

+Remake

+The Spanish-Dominican Republic remake Reversion was released in 2025.